-There are many portable air cleaner options which can be overwhelming!
+There are many portable air cleaner options, which can be overwhelming!
 They can range from $100-$500.
-To help guide your purchase, prioritize and consider:
+To help guide which one you should use, prioritize and consider:

 Room size.
 Your unit needs to be able to clean the whole room.
 Measure the room you spend the most time in and compare.
 If you end up with an undersized air cleaner, it won't be able to recirculate the room’s air enough times per hour, leaving plenty of indoor air pollutants.

 No ozone production.
-Some air cleaners produce ozone, which is a pollutant and harmful to human health.
-Check to make sure the unit you are interested in has been approved by the California Air Resources Board (CARB)
+Some air cleaners produce ozone, which is a pollutant harmful to human health.
+The California Air Resources Board (CARB) has a list of approved certified air cleaning devices.
+Check the list to make sure the unit you are interested in has been approved by CARB.

 Cost.
 Consider the cost of the unit and replacement filters.
 You'll want at least one extra filter on hand at all times.